 - a bit confused

-When you first go back to the ward the nurses carry on checking you – at first this is every 15 minutes.
-They gradually check you less often as you recover, so that within a few hours it is every 4 hours.
-The checks include your blood pressure, pulse, temperature and your wound.
+When you first go back to the ward the nurses carry on checking you.
+At first, this is every 15 minutes and they gradually check you less often as you recover.
+So that within a few hours it is every 4 hours.
+The checks include your blood pressure, heart rate, temperature, breathing rate and your wound.